EmaMaker/emamaker.github.io/events/romecup2024.md

 [rules](https://junior.robocup.org/rcj-soccer-lighweight) give only
 one constraint on the moquette: it must be green, preferably a darker tone.
-This means that for each competition you attend, you can (and most surely will) find a field with different texture, tone and other characteristics to the one you are used to.
-The old playing fields used to separate in long strands of cloth when they were slightly pulled by the robots' wheels.
+This means that for each competition you attend, you can (and most surely will) find a field with different texture, color tone, depth, grip and other general characteristics to the one you are used to.
+The old moquette used
+to separate in long strands of cloth when they were slightly pulled by the robots' wheels.
 Those strands got into the shafts of the motors and the wheels, blocking them and preventing them from turning correctly.
 Basically, it was a great recipe for breaking motors and robots.